-Biotin is vitamin B7 and also known as vitamin H. It’s responsible for turning carbohydrates, protein, and fats into energy.
-All B vitamins are
+Biotin is vitamin B7 and is also known as vitamin H. It’s responsible for turning carbohydrates, protein, and fats into energy.

 Biotin maintains healthy hair and improves the production of keratin in the human body.
 Keratin is a

-Researchers took also images before and after the study of the affected areas on women’s scalp.
-The result was women who took the supplement find a significant increase in hair growth and also less hair shedding.
+Researchers took also images before and after the study of the affected areas on women’s scalps.
+Women who took the supplement found a significant increase in hair growth and also less hair shedding.

 Biotin Deficiency Leads To:

 - Hair loss.

 - Memory Problems.